srl295/srl295.github.io/source/resume.md

 ## Linguistic Protocols

-i.e. human language skills:
+Human Language skills:

 - `en-US` (American English): Fully Proficient.
+Texan is a challenge sometimes.
 - `es-US` (US Spanish / español estadounidense): Able to read and, mostly, hear.
 Can perform complex OS installations in Spanish.
-(Elementary Spanish course, 9 Semester Hours plus self study)
+(College-level Elementary Spanish course, 9 Semester Hours plus continuing self study)
-- `ja` (Japanese): Some conversational training (4 Semester Hours) and experience, but I need to check the equivalent of stackoverflow for most tasks.
+- `ja` (Japanese): Some conversational training (4 Semester Hours college) and experience.
 Some recognition of Kanji/Han characters.
-- `grc` (Koine Greek): Some reading skill
+- `grc` (Koine Greek): Some reading skill.
 - `mt` (Maltese): Some conversational skill.
+(Conversational course work, plus self-guided coursework, plus self-study and one year residency)

 Familiar, with low levels of comprehension, with a wide variety of scripts and their distinctions: Arabic, Hebrew, Cyrillic (Russian), Devanagari (Hindi) and neighbors, Syriac (Assyrian), Japanese and Chinese ideographs.